Freedom Park Katy, Texas Baseball Complex with Memorial Tower

 - Black-Bellied Whistling Duck

 - and the Red-Tailed Hawk.

-To the back of the baseball complex in Freedom Park is a wide concrete paved trail that extends for many miles and interconnects with other parks within the Willow Fork Drainage District.
-Thus far there are about 30 miles of trails along thousands of acres comprised of drainage channels and easements according to the WFDD website.
+To the back of the baseball complex in Freedom Park is a wide concrete paved trail extending for many miles.
+It interconnects with other parks within the Willow Fork Drainage District.
+Thus far there are about 30 miles of trails along thousands of acres.
+Most of them are alongside drainage channels and easements according to the WFDD website.

-There are only a few picnic tables installed on this site, but there are plenty of ones in the nearby George Bush Park.
-One family was gathered at one of them on the day of our visit.
+There are only a few picnic tables at this site, but there are plenty of ones in the nearby George Bush Park.
+One family sat at one of them on the day of our visit.
 Most people we saw that day were using the trail to exercise and have fun.
 When baseball is in season, this park is undoubtedly a beehive of activity.